cicmen35/ai_term/README.md

-# ai_term
+# AI terminal using Llama model

-An intelligent terminal with AI-powered assistance, written in C++.
+An intelligent terminal with AI chat assistant.

 ## Features
 - Command parsing and execution